-On the A/V awesomeness scale, few components compete with the subwoofer.
+When it comes to A/V awesomeness, a subwoofer is an elite addition to any home entertainment system.
 There’s just something primal about a box made for the sole purpose of rattling your bones and delivering low tones.
 We think everyone should have at least one — but two is better.
-Unfortunately, as awesome as subwoofers are, they can be mighty fickle.
+Unfortunately, as awesome as subwoofers are, they can also be mighty fickle.

-Unless you’ve got a firm handle on the science of acoustics and a deep understanding of how your A/V equipment works, placing and setting up a subwoofer for the absolute best performance can and sometimes will wind up being a sweaty case of trial and error.
-Though it is impossible for us to anticipate and respond to the myriad variables that your distinct room will introduce (things like floor type, ceiling type, room dimensions, etc.) what we can do is point you in the right direction.
-Our aim is to give you the tools and understanding you need to figure this out on your own.
-There will still be some trial and error involved, but at least it will be educated trial and error; and at the end of it all, you’ll be enjoying better bass.
-Yay for bass!
-Now let’s do this.
+Unless you’ve got a firm handle on the science of acoustics and a deep understanding of how your A/V equipment works, placing and setting up a subwoofer for optimal performance can sometimes wind up being a case of trial and error.
+Though it is impossible for us to anticipate and respond to the myriad variables that your distinct room will introduce (things like floor type, ceiling type, room dimensions, etc.), we can point you in the right direction.

 Why a subwoofer?